johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 The following improvements have been implemented:

 - Updated tooltips for KPI cards in the `OverviewDataView` component to provide clearer context and definitions for the metrics.
 - Enhanced the `tooltipFormatter` prop in the `ReusableChart` component to display more detailed information in chart tooltips, including exact values, date ranges, and period-over-period comparisons.
+The `enhancedTooltipFormatter` function now calculates and displays percentage changes compared to the previous period.
+- Improved the visual indicators for sorting in the `MetricsDataTable` component, making it clearer which columns are sorted and in what direction.
+More prominent arrow icons now indicate the sort direction.

+The following improvements have been implemented:

+- Updated tooltips for KPI cards in the `OverviewDataView` component to provide clearer context and definitions for the metrics.
+- Enhanced the `tooltipFormatter` prop in the `ReusableChart` component to display more detailed information in chart tooltips, including exact values, date ranges, and period-over-period comparisons.
 - Improved the visual indicators for sorting in the `MetricsDataTable` component, making it clearer which columns are sorted and in what direction.
 - Implemented more detailed progress messages and a progress bar in the `GenericCsvDataMapper` and `OverviewTab` components to provide more granular feedback during CSV file parsing and data processing.
 - Added a loading indicator to the `OverviewTab` component to show the status of the upload, parsing, and processing stages.

 The following improvements have been implemented: